 What paperwork do I need to submit to counseling and health services before I arrive at Salem State?

-Complete the health and immunization form and send to counseling and health services.
+Complete the health and immunization form [PDF] and send to counseling and health services.
 If you or your doctor attaches a copy of your immunization record to this form, please have it translated into English.
 All international students, regardless of the number of credits they are taking, must comply with the Massachusetts immunization requirements.
+For a list of required immunizations, please refer to the Immunization Requirements page.
+You can also access the forms and immunization requirements by logging into the health services portal from your Navigator account.

 How does health care work in the U.S.?